Wednesday, August 12, 2015

 "I did.
-I've been climbing these stones since before I could walk.
+I've been climbing these rocks since before I could walk.
 I can climb anything.
-In fact, if its any help, I'm the current Ghimpour champion."
+In fact, if it's any help, I'm the current Ghimpour champion."

 "Ghimpour, I've...
 I've seen that.
 Quite cool actually.
 Very acrobatic... and athletic.
 And you really think... you can go down the rest of this mountain... with me on your back?"